hapijs/hapi/API.md

       directly as if they were received via an authentication scheme.
 Defaults to no credentials.
     - `artifacts` - an optional artifacts object containing authentication artifact information.
 The `artifacts` are used to bypass the default authentication strategies, and are validated directly as if they were received via an authentication scheme.
+Ignored if set without `credentials`.
 Defaults to no artifacts.
+    - `allowInternals` - allows access to routes with `config.isInternal` set to `true.
+Defaults to `false`.
     - `remoteAddress` - sets the remote address for the incoming connection.
     - `simulate` - an object with options used to simulate client request stream conditions for
       testing: